ijaspreetsinghh/todolist/README.md

-# todolist

-Project Name: Minimal ToDoList App
+## Project Name: todolist

-Description:
+## Description:
 This is a simple and minimalistic to-do list app designed to help you stay organized and manage your tasks efficiently.
 With the Minimal ToDoList App, you can easily add tasks, set due dates, and stay on top of your schedule.

-Features:
+## Features:

-Add Tasks: Quickly add tasks to your to-do list with a user-friendly interface.
+**Add Tasks:** Quickly add tasks to your to-do list with a user-friendly interface.
-Schedule Tasks: Set due dates and deadlines for your tasks to prioritize and manage your time effectively.
+**Schedule Tasks:** Set due dates and deadlines for your tasks to prioritize and manage your time effectively.
-Minimal Design: Focus on your tasks without distractions, thanks to the clean and minimalistic design.
+**Minimal Design:** Focus on your tasks without distractions, thanks to the clean and minimalistic design.
-Intuitive UI: User-friendly interface makes it easy to navigate and use the app.
+**Intuitive UI:** User-friendly interface makes it easy to navigate and use the app.
-Stay Organized: Keep track of your tasks and never miss a deadline again.
+**Stay Organized:** Keep track of your tasks and never miss a deadline again.

-How to Contribute:
+## How to Contribute:
 Contributions are welcome!
 If you have ideas for improvements or new features, feel free to open an issue or submit a pull request.
 Let's make task management simple and enjoyable together!

-Getting Started:

-Clone the repository: git clone https://github.com/your-username/minimal-todolist-app.git Install dependencies: cd minimal-todolist-app && flutter pub get Run the app: flutter run
 Screenshots:
 [Add Screenshots Here]

 ## Getting Started

+Clone the repository: git clone [https://github.com/ijaspreetsinghh/todolist.git](https://github.com/ijaspreetsinghh/todolist.git)

+Install dependencies: `cd todolist` && `flutter pub get` Run the app: `flutter run`
 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: